synaptics-astra/doc/linux/index.rst

 hardware components and their configurations on the system.
 The device tree source files are in the Linux Kernel source tree under that path ``arch/arm64/boot/dts/synaptics/``.
 These files are maintained in the `Astra Linux Kernel Overlay repository <https://github.com/synaptics-astra/linux_5_15-overlay>`__.
+This directory also includes device tree overlays which can be used to modify the device tree without having to recompile the entire device tree.

 Root File System
 ^^^^^^^^^^^^^^^^